-Less-invasive method of brain stimulation helps patients with Parkinson's diseaseOctober 16th, 2012 in Parkinson's & Movement disorders /
+Less-invasive method of brain stimulation helps patients with Parkinson's diseaseOctober 16, 2012 in Medicine & Health / Parkinson's & Movement disorders

 Electrical stimulation using extradural electrodes—placed underneath the skull but not implanted in the brain—is a safe approach with meaningful benefits for patients with Parkinson's disease, reports the October issue of Neurosurgery, official journal of the Congress of Neurological Surgeons.